Kiyanyaghnam/COMPUTER-FAN-PAGE/README.md

 source: [I'm an inline-style link](https://www.apple.com/shop/buy-mac/macbook-air)

 As you can see computers have developed a lot over time, the Macbook Air is cheaper yet still has better specs.
-Showing just how much computers have developed over time with the price point decreasing but the quality increasing.
+Showing just how much computers have developed over time with the price point decreasing but the quality increases.

+This was overall a very fun assignment.